keboola/storage-backend/packages/php-storage-driver-common/GUIDES.md

 - Different exception codes from specified in ExceptionInterface will be always threaded in Keboola Connection as Application errors
 - Keboola Connection will throw User exception only for certain codes within certain commands executed
 - Do not throw `Keboola\CommonExceptions\UserExceptionInterface` inside driver!

+### Exception retry

+Keboola Connection is doing retry if something on backend fail but some exception are idempotent doing retry is only waisting time and resources.
+Driver can suggest to Keboola Connection which exception should and should not be retried.

+By implementing method `Keboola\StorageDriver\Contract\Driver\Exception\ExceptionInterface::isRetryable` driver can decide if exception is idempotent and should not be retried.

+Best practice is to implement own exception extending `Keboola\StorageDriver\Shared\Driver\Exception\Exception`
+- without change exception will be set to always retry
+- to suggest that exception cannot be retried implement also `Keboola\StorageDriver\Contract\Driver\Exception\NonRetryableExceptionInterface`